-McKinlay Surveyors were engaged to complete the surveying and land transfer requirements for the subdivision, as well as the civil design and contract supervision for services and construction of access to the lots.
-McKinlay Surveyors provided support to the developer in consultation with South Taranaki District Council to ensure council approval of the subdivision works.Contact Us Today
+McKinlay Surveyors is undertaking the surveying and land transfer requirements for the subdivision, as well as the civil design and contract supervision for services and construction of access to the lots.
+We also provide support to the developer in consultation with South Taranaki District Council to ensure Council-approval of the works.

-McKinlay Surveyors was engaged to prepare an ‘as-built’ survey plan of the existing layout, buildings and landscape features as a basis for the design and integration of the new infrastructure.
+McKinlay Suvrveyors prepared an as-built survey plan of the existing layout, buildings and landscape features as the basis for the design and integration of the new infrastructure.

-McKinlay Surveyors were engaged to complete the surveying and land transfer requirements for the subdivision, as well as the civil design and contract supervision for earthworks and construction of roading and infrastructure.
-McKinlay Surveyors has also managed the subdivision resource consent process through a close relationship with New Plymouth District Council.
+McKinlay Surveyors completed the surveying and land transfer requirements for the subdivision, as well as the civil design and contract supervision for earthworks and construction of roads and infrastructure (water, wastewater, power etc).
+We also managed the resource consent process through our close relationship with New Plymouth District Council.

-McKinlay Surveyors were engaged to complete the surveying and land transfer requiremnts fo rthe subdivision, as well as the civil design and contract supervision for earthworks and construction of the access road.
-By working closely with the client throughout the subdivision, and by reinforcing the client's expectation for high quality without compromise, the end result has met the original brief and added value to the land.
+McKinlay Suvrveyors completed the surveying and land transfer requiremnts fo rthe subdivision, as well as the civil design and contract supervision for earthworks and construction of the access road.
+By working closely with the client, and reinforcing the client's expectation for high quality without compromise, the end result has met the original brief and added value to the land.

-McKinlay Surveyors played a significant role in preparing the fundamental layout for the farm park concept.
-McKinlay Surveyors was further engaged to handle all of the surveying and land transfer requirements for the house sites, services and amenities as well as for the access roads and a major realignment of the adjoining state highway.
+McKinlay Suvrveyors played a significant role in preparing the fundamental layout for the farm park concept.
+We handled all of the surveying and land transfer requirements for the house sites, services and amenities as well as for the access roads and a major realignment of the adjoining state highway.

-McKinlay Surveyors was engaged for the surveying of the subdivision and location of the Origin storage tanks and for monitoring tank settlement during and after construction.
-McKinlay Surveyors was also engaged for the surveying of the pipe alignment, as-built surveys after construction, and legal easements between the tank farm and Port Taranaki.
+McKinlay Suvrveyors surveyed the subdivision and location of the Origin storage tanks, and monitored tank settlement during and after construction.
+We also surveyed the pipe alignment, created as-built surveys after construction, and completed the legal easements between the tank farm and Port Taranaki.

-McKinlay Suvrveyors surveyed Maori land blocks that had not been previously defined on survey plans.
-For this project, McKinlay Surveyors were tasked as the first surveyors ever to define the extents of the historically and spiritually significant Moutoa and Moutere Islands on the Whanganui River.
+McKinlay Suvrveyors surveyed Maori land blocks from throughout the North Island that had not been previously defined on survey plans.
+We were the first surveyors to define the extents of the historically and spiritually significant Moutoa and Moutere Islands on the Whanganui River.